Singleton

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Singleton has 230 active public transport stops offering a mix of train and bus services.
-These are served by 80 individual routes, providing 1,525 weekly passenger trips in total.
-Transport accessibility is rated as excellent, with residents typically located 176 meters from the nearest stop.
-Most residents commute outward daily, primarily using cars (90%), while 7% walk to their destinations.
-On average, there are 1.6 vehicles per dwelling.
-According to the 2021 Census, 12.2% of residents work from home, which may reflect COVID-19 conditions.
+Public transport analysis reveals 230 active transport stops operating within Singleton, comprising a mix of trains and buses.
+These stops are serviced by 80 individual routes, collectively providing 1,525 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 176 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 90%, with 7% walking.
+Vehicle ownership averages 1.6 per dwelling.
+A relatively low 12.2% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Service frequency averages 217 trips per day across all routes, translating to approximately six weekly trips per stop on average.
-The accompanying map displays the 100 nearest stops to Singleton's location centrepoint.
+Service frequency averages 217 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport